-We are planning a programme of events, and further details of dates and activities will be available as these are confirmed.
-Please revisit this page, keep in contact via social media or email us to join our mailing list and keep up to date with events as they arise.
-Event planned so far:
+Here is our current programme of events.
+Please revisit this page, keep in contact via social media or email us to join our mailing list and keep up to date with events and further details as they arise.

 Cinderloo New Year Dérive* – Sunday 30th December 2018